Pellet grills are taking the backyard cooking world by storm.

 Design and Appearance

-Pit boss divides their grills into model lineups that share similar features.
+Pit Boss divides their grills into model lineups that share similar features.
 The most popular grill lines are the Navigator and the Sportsman.
 The exact features of these two grill lines are very similar, making picking between them difficult.

 Pit Boss Navigator grills feature a black powder-coated finish.
 They are the top-of-the-line grills available from Pit Boss, which feature the most robust design and upgraded features.